duanewg/infrastructure-build-npo-new-department/README.md

 ## High-Level Deployment and Configuration Steps

-- Survey the site and acquire the equipment required based on the workspace assessment.
+- Survey the site and acquire the equipment required based on the workspace assessment
 - Install ethernet cabling, patch panel, and managed switch
 - Set up monitors, desktop printers, copy machines, and postage machines in designated areas
 - Installed and configured workstations and laptops